 Distance - 5 km return

 Raspberry Falls, also referred to as Raspberry Creek Falls, is a gorgeous, terraced waterfall system that drops eastward off from the Sea View Range.
 The views are quite remarkable as well.
+This is one of the best short waterfall walks in the region.
 The road to the trail head is easily accessed from Ingham.